-The KPS Set Subject for September 2017 is NATURAL light portraits.
+The KPS Set Subject for September 2017 was NATURAL light portraits.

 Here is the KPS definition of Natural Light Portraits: